robinrendle/robinrendle.com/src/pages/adventures/a-great-flowering.markdown

 <h3>#2 Flexible design systems.</h3>

 <p>Once font variants are implemented in browsers designers will suddenly have access to a far greater number of options for styling text.
-Should the text on mobile be more condensed to squeeze a larger number of<br>
+Should the text on mobile be more condensed to squeeze a larger number of<br/>
 characters into a line?
 No problem.
 Should the text expand to fit the whole width of the window?
 You got it.</p>

 <p>All this&nbsp;should mark a significant visual change on the web.</p>